wp-plugins/booking-calendar-contact-form/README.txt

 = Q: When is blocked the reservation and sent the email with the rental information? =

-A: After clicking the submit / book button the customer is redirected to a PayPal payment page to submit the payment to confirm it.
+A: After clicking the submit / booking button the customer is redirected to a PayPal payment page to submit the payment to confirm it.
 After completed the payment the reservation is saved into the database and calendar, the dates become un-available it the booking availability verification is enabled and the emails are sent with the booking information and the information entered by the customer on the booking form.
 At that point the booking information will appear also in the printable bookings list.

 = Q: Got this error message at PayPal after clicking the book button: "We cannot process this transaction...".
 Solution?